-Converse's MadeMe Collaboration is
+Converse's MadeMe Collaboration is "By Girls for Girls"

 Women in streetwear are having a moment, and hot off releasing women’s-exclusive collections for Jordan Brand, Nike-owned Converse is here with its own female-focused range in partnership with New York’s MadeMe.
 Inspired by the Big Apple’s modern rebel girls, the collection celebrates 90’s nostalgia, subcultures and the independent female in all of us.